vstarostin/sonar-test/README.md

 - WhiteSource scan of application
 - Checkmarx scan of the application

-- Deployment to Kubernetes using helmExecute piper step
+- Deployment to Kubernetes using helmExecute piper step in Acceptance and Release stages

 ### Pipeline